iter8-tools/docs/docs/tutorials/abn/abn.md

 ???+ warning "Before you begin"
     1. Try [your first experiment](../../getting-started/your-first-experiment.md).
 Understand the main [concepts](../../getting-started/concepts.md) behind Iter8 experiments.
     2. Have Grafana available.
-For example, Grafana can be intalled on your cluster as follows:
+For example, Grafana can be installed on your cluster as follows:
     ```shell
     kubectl create deploy grafana --image=grafana/grafana
     kubectl expose deploy grafana --port=3000